digaryfa/UTH-Timer/README.md

 * generates SPICE decks for the testsuite

-### ./run_delay_calculator
+### ./run_delay_calculator testsuite_name

-This csh script reads the results from ./generate_nets script (Circuits YAML, SPEF, SPICE decks), computes the delays/slews for all circuits using UTH-Timer CCS delay calculator and SPICE simulation, merges the results, and writes the statistics in the merged YAML file:
+This csh script reads the results from ./generate_nets script (Circuits YAML, SPEF, SPICE decks), computes the driver delay/slew for all circuits using UTH-Timer's gate timing calculator and SPICE simulation, merges the results, and writes the statistics in the merged YAML file:

 [Executes delay_calc_tool binary]
 * runs UTH-Timer on the testsuite (using all available threads)